fIux-dev/froyo/README.md

 #### Engine
 This section controls behaviors of the application itself.
 Allowing multithreading will give slightly more responsive performance.
-The concurency limit sets the maximum number of parallel requests.
+The concurency limit sets the maximum number of parallel worker threads.

 Rate limiting is not enabled by default, instead the application attempts to retry with a timeout in between requests if a rate limit error occurs.
-If this is still insufficient for your use case, enabling rate limit will limit the number of requests to 12 per minute.
-This should prevent any rate limiting errors, which is useful if you want to add e.g. an author or a series with a large number of works and will prevent those requests from failing.
-However, this will slow down the application significantly.
+If you are attempting to download all works or bookmarks from a user or series and the number of works is very large, it is recommended to turn on rate limitingg.
+This will limit the number of requests to 12 per minute, and will slow down the speed of the application significantly, but should prevent any issues with being able to load users or series.

 ### Troubleshooting
 A `log.txt` file is generated in the same directory as the application when it is run.
 If you encounter any crashes